 First of all, the payment period.
 You, as an inheritor, will have 6 months after the death to pay the inheritance tax to the corresponding tax authority.

-Nevertheless, what happens if you would like to have more time to realize the payment?
-You can ask for an extension of 6 additional months during the first 5 months after the decease.
+But what happens if you would like to have more time to realize the payment?
+You can ask for an extension of 6 additional months during the first 5 months after the death.

 Failing to pay on time will imply different penalty fees after the mentioned 6 months.
-The fee will be a percentage that can range from 5 to 20%, become higher the later you finally pay.
+The fee will be a percentage that can range from 5 to 20%, becoming higher the longer you take to pay.

 This helps us break the misconception that many expats have about financing the inheritance tax.
 They think that they can sell the to-be-inherited property or its rents in order to pay the IHT, but that is not possible.
 Why?
 Because you won’t be the proprietary until you have realized the full outlay.

-The inheritance tax corresponds to a percentage of the value of the goods to be transmitted.
+The inheritance tax corresponds to a percentage applied to the value of the goods inherited.
 Nevertheless, it is not a fixed payment, and it will depend on many factors.

 One of them, as it is obvious, is the total value of the inheritance.